jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 * **Upload Video** - Drag and drop your video or click the box to find it.
 * **Overview** - Description that appears under the video
 * **Prevent Seeking** - If checked, users will be required to watch the complete video.
 If unchecked, users can scrub through the video to complete
 * **Play Content Automatically** - If checked, videos will auto play.
-When one video ends, the next will immediatly start.
+When one video ends, the next will immediately start.
 If unchecked, the user will need to press play for each video.
 {% callout title="Auto-play" %}
 Auto-play is not supported by all browsers, but if you leave it unchecked, the user will always have to hit play.
 It is only the auto-play feature that is not supported.
 {% /callout %}